redonovan/Multi-GPU-Training-On-AWS/README.md

 ![residual network testing error](resnet_test_4gpu.png)

-As before, it required several attempts to find a random seed which gets the 56-layer ResNet to work this well.
+As before, it required several attempts to find a random seed to get the 56-layer ResNet to work this well.